Following are the Uses of Norethisterone Tablet 5mg

 3 x 10 Alu-PVC blister packs.

-Norethisterone Tablets BP 5 mg are available in an Alu-PVC blister of 10 tablets.
+Norethisterone Tablets 5 mg are available in an Alu-PVC blister of 10 tablets.
 Such 03 blisters in a unit carton with package insert.

 Contact us directly to receive full information on the product, the formulation, the science behind it, stability data, and more.
 Our Business Development Manager is a click away.